jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/service_cloudfront-signed-url.rst

 control over access to your content.
 This additional information appears in a policy statement, which is based on either a canned policy or a custom policy.
-For information about how to set up private distributions and why you need to sign URLs, please read the `Serving Private Content through CloudFront section
+For information about how to set up private distributions and why you need to sign URLs, please read the `Serving Private Content through |CF|section
 <http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/PrivateContent.html>`_
-of the CloudFront Developer Guide.
+of the |CF|Developer Guide.

 .. note:

-    You must have the OpenSSL extension installed in you PHP environment in order to sign CloudFront URLs.
+    You must have the OpenSSL extension installed in you PHP environment in order to sign |CF|URLs.

-You can sign a URL using the CloudFront client in the SDK.
+You can sign a URL using the |CF|client in the SDK.
 First you must create a ``CloudFrontClient`` object.

 .. code-block:: php